Ethiopia Helicopter Safari

 Day 1: Arrival at Addis Ababa

-Arrival at Addis Ababa bole international airport and be welcomed and transferred to hotel.
+Up on arrival at Addis Ababa bole international airport you will be welcomed and transferred to your hotel.
 If your arrival time permits, you will have a sightseeing tour of the capital city-Addis Ababa.
 Addis Ababa is the fourth largest city in Africa – a melting pot of cultures and a bizarre combination of past and present – the coexistence of old imperial statues alongside hammer and sickle placards of the former Marxist regime and the juxtaposition of wattle and daub huts with austere Italian Fascist buildings and luxurious hotels.
-Lift the city’s skin and the same contrasts apply: Tej bets still serve traditional honey wine and Azmaris sing centuries-old songs, while a few blocks, neon signs light up modern bars and discotheques beat with the latest global hits.
+Lift the city’s skin and the same contrasts apply: Tej Bets still serve traditional honey wine and Azmaris sing centuries-old songs, while a few blocks further, neon signs light up modern bars and discotheques with the latest global hits.
 Our city tour will take you to the National Museum, which houses a variety of exhibits on three floors, telling stories from pre-historic, ancient to modern times.
-Of particular interest is the ‘Lucy’- the oldest hominid ever found.
+Of particular interest is ‘Lucy’- the oldest hominid ever found.
 ‘Lucy’ was excavated in 1974 and named after the Beatles song “Lucy in the sky with diamonds” is said to be 3.2 million years old.
-You will also visit the Ethnography Museum, the surrounding Enototo Mountain and Mercato- the colorful local market in the city.Overnight at the Sheraton Hotel.
+You will also visit the Ethnography Museum, the surrounding Enototo Mountain and Mercato,the colorful local market in the city.Overnight at the Sheraton Hotel.

 Day 2 & 3: Lalibela via Blue Nile Gorge

-This morning you head north enjoying a spectacular flight following the course of the Tekeze River.
-The Tekezé River has created one of the world’s deepest canyons – over 2000 feet in places.
+This morning you head north enjoying a spectacular helicopter flight following the course of the Tekeze River.
+The Tekezé River has created one of the world’s deepest canyons – over 2000 feet st some places.
 In mid-morning you will land in the Simien Mountains.
-At 4,543 meters (almost 15,000 feet), the Simiens are Ethiopia’s highest range, home to the fascinating Gelada baboon, elusive Ethiopian Wolf and the endemic Walia Ibex.
-A vehicle will meet you, and you will spend time enjoying the unique life in these remote mountains.
+At 4,543 meters (almost 15,000 feet), the Simiens are Ethiopia’s highest mountain ranges, home to the fascinating Gelada baboon, elusive Ethiopian Wolf and the endemic Walia Ibex.
+A vehicle will meet you, and you will spend your stay enjoying the unique life in these remote mountains.
 Overnight at Gheralta or Korkor Lodge

-Day 5: Dawn Flight to Simien Mountains and a visit to Axum
+Day 5: Dawn Flight to Simien Mountains, A Visit to Axum And Fly back to Gheralta

 With a picnic breakfast on board, you embark on a dawn flight to the Simiens.
-With the sun behind you, the jagged spires and pinnacles are an impressive sight.
+With the sun behind you, the jagged spires and pinnacles are impressive sights.
 Lammergerie vultures are found exclusively in mountainous terrain, and we often have great sightings of them soaring overhead.
-After a picnic breakfast, you will continue onto the fascinating town of Aksum – famous for Stellae (granite monuments).
+After a picnic breakfast, your helicopter trip will take you to the fascinating town of Aksum – famous for its Stellae (granite monuments).
 The ruins of the ancient city of Aksum mark the heart of ancient Ethiopia, when the Kingdom of Aksum was the most powerful state between the Eastern Roman Empire & Persia.
 Pilgrims still journey to Aksum and the majority of Ethiopians passionately believe that the Ark of the Covenant resides here.
 In the afternoon you will explore the Tigray region and some of its incredible rock-hewn churches, believed to date back to the 6th or 7th Century.
 Overnight at Gheralta or Korkor Lodge

 Day 6: Discover the Danakil Depressions

 This morning you head for the Danakil Depression- a place of acid lakes, volcanoes and giant salt pans.
 More than 100 meters (330 feet) below sea level, the Danakil Depression is peppered with colorful sulphurous springs, acid lakes, active volcanoes and giant salt pans.
-Some of the hottest temperatures known to man are found here in the Danakil Depression.
+Some of the hottest temperatures known to man are registered here in the Danakil Depression.
 Unlike anything else on this planet, this extraordinary place is located on a geographical fault within the Great Rift Valley, at the Horn of Africa.
-On route you may catch sight of camel trains belonging to the Afar nomadic people.
-You will also visit Irta Ale a volcano in a state of continuous eruption since 1967 and the most famous of the Danakil Depression’s volcanoes.
+On route you may catch sight of camel caravan belonging to the Afar nomadic people transporting salt bars.
+You will also visit Irta Ale, a volcano in a state of continuous eruption since 1967 and is the most famous of the Danakil Depression’s volcanoes.
 Overnight at Gheralta or Korkor Lodge

 Day 7: Explore the rock churches of Tigray

-Today you will continue your exploration of the churches of the Tigray region.
+On this day you will continue your exploration of the churches of the Tigray region.
 The amazing rock-hewn churches are perched on top of steep hills, or carved into cliff faces only accessible by narrow foot paths which scale up the edge of the hills.
 Very little is known about the origin of the 120 year old rock churches or their architectural history.
-Local tradition attributes most of the churches to the 4th century Aksumite Kings, Abreha and Atsbeha.
-Inside many of the churches are colorful frescoes – hundreds of years old.
+Local narratives attributes most of the churches to the 4th century Aksumite Kings, Abreha and Atsbeha.
+Inside many of the churches are to be seen colorful frescoes – hundreds of years old.
 The priests who live on these mountains follow a simple life that revolves around the Orthodox Christian calendar.
-Your exploration will be led by a professional local guide who provides unique access to the churches and their ancient artifacts.
-Only by helicopter is it possible to see all eight of the region’s most famous churches in a day (they are several hours on foot apart from one another).
+Your exploration will be led by a professional local guide who facilitates unique access to the churches and their ancient artifacts.
+Only helicopter flight makes it possible to see all eight of the region’s most famous churches in a day as these churches are distant apart to try on foot.
 Overnight at Gheralta or Korkor Lodge

 Day 8: Return flight to Addis Ababa via the Great Rift Valley

-Today you will return to Addis Ababa – the final journey of our adventure follows the western wall of the Great Rift Valley.
-Spend the rest of the day at the Sheraton or you will have a shopping tour.
-In the Evening
+Our return flight to Addis Ababa follows the western wall of the Great Rift Valley and spend the rest of the day at the Sheraton or you will have a shopping tour.